APTrust/dart-docs/docs/users/workflows/index.md

 ### Creating a Workflow from a Job

-The easiest way to create a workflow is to first [create a job](../jobs/index.md) that includes all of the operations you want to include, run the job to ensure it works, then click the [__Convert to Workflow__](../jobs/run/#creating-a-workflow-from-a-job) button on the __Review and Run__ screen.
+The easiest way to create a workflow is to first [create a job](../jobs/index.md) that includes all of the operations you want to include, run the job to ensure it works, then click the [__Create Workflow__](../jobs/run/#creating-a-workflow-from-a-job) button on the __Review and Run__ screen.

 ### Creating a Workflow from Scratch